The LabOA Project

 Our Model of the Learning Organization

 The model of the learning organization that we are putting forth is inspired by the model that was created by Anders Örtenbald.
 Its construction, however, has been considerably enriched by data we have gathered in the field throughout the course of this project with the end goal of creating a model that is relevant to non-profit organizations today.
-This model can be broken down into four dimensions (graphic in English coming soon!): Climate, Structure, Capacity to Navigate Complexity, and Collective Learning in Practice.
+This model can be broken down into four dimensions (graphic in English coming soon!): Climate and Culture, Structure, Capacity to Navigate Complexity, and Collective Learning in Practice.

 Its dimensions are not prescriptive.
 They represent, moreso, guiding principles for the creation of a learning organization, rather than rigid steps to follow.
 Highly integrated and interdependent, these four dimensions form the whole of the learning organization.

 Here is the LabOA research report that was completed by Philippe Angers-Trottier in the first year of the project.